YudanZhang/fall2022-project5-prj5-group3/README.md

 **Contribution statement**: ([default](doc/a_note_on_contributions.md))

-Yudan Zhang (yz4346): Created the framework of the code, researched and impletmented webscrapper to get job information and made the comparison of texts based on cosin similarity calculation.
-Zeya Ahmad(za2291): Helped to improve the code, tried ........
-(Zeya please write more, i'm not sure what to write T^T).
-Gave the presentation.
-Weijia Wang (ww2589): Helped to improve the code.
-Created presentation slides and organized GitHub repo.
+Yudan Zhang created the framework of the code, researched and impletmented webscrapper to get job information and made the comparison of texts based on cosin similarity calculation.
+Zeya Ahmad helped to improve the code, tried ........
+(Zeya please write more, i'm not sure what to write T^T); gave the presentation.
+Weijia Wang helped to improve the code, created presentation slides and organized GitHub repo.